marioZYN/Software-Engineering-2/RASD.md

 We suppose the following statements hold in the analyzed world.

 * The credentials and payment information provided by the users are correct.
-* Assume that the credits in the users credit cards or bank accounts are always enough.
-* Each car and users' mobile devices contain GPS and the GPS works correctly.
+* Each car and safe area and users' mobile devices contain GPS and the GPS works correctly.
-* There will not be a case when the user is driving and the car is out of power.
-* Each car has a people detection sensor,as soon as the engine ignites, sensor detects the number of people into the car.
+* Each car has a way to determine the number of people into the car.
-* There will be no car accident which interrupts the users while driving.
+* Each car know when need to lock the care after user leave it.
+* Each car Know the own battery's state(percent of battery empty,charging).
 * Cars are always connected to the network.
+* Only registered users can operate with system.
+* The user can only reserve a car that does not reserve by any other.
+* The reserved car can be unclocked only by user who reserve it.
+* The system sent always the message to user when it is necessary.
 * The user always take care of the message sent by the system
+* There are a timer to tack care the management of some operation.
+* There are staff to tack care of charging the battery of cars.

 ### 1.4 Glossary
 Here presents the detail defination of some common used terms.